polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/getting-started/index.md

 WASM_BUILD_TOOLCHAIN=nightly-<yyyy-MM-dd> cargo build --release
 ```

+Note that this only builds _the runtime_ with the specified nightly.
+The rest of project will be
+compiled with the default toolchain, i.e. the latest installed stable toolchain.

 #### Developing Substrate

 Developers that are building Substrate _itself_ should always use the latest bug-free versions of